-Students are strongly encouraged to participate in an internship or cooperative education program prior to graduation whether academically required of for practical experience.
-Statistics prove that students with this background have a greater chance of obtaining permanent employment.
-Internships and cooperative education programs offer hands-on experience, which attract employers when recruiting college graduates.
+Students are strongly encouraged to participate in Internship or Experiential Learning opportunities prior to graduation, whether academically required or to obtain practical experience.
+Statistics prove that students who complete internship programs or experiential learning opportunities have a greater chance of obtaining permanent employment.
+Internships and experiential learning opportunities offer hands-on experience, which attract employers, when recruiting college graduates.

-It is important and appreciated that the Office of Career Services be informed whenever a student receives an internship, regardless of whether or not Career Services was instrumental in identifying the opportunity.
+It is important and appreciated that Career Pathways/Career Services be informed whenever a student receives an internship, regardless of whether or not Career Pathways/Career Services was instrumental in identifying the opportunity.
 Additionally, all documentation for all internships is needed once accepted, such as location, paid or unpaid, description of duties, etc.